HardikDG/QRCode_Flutter/README.md

-# qrcode
+# QRCode

-A plugin to generate QRCode
+A Flutter plugin to generate QRCode.
+It currently only supports iOS

 ## 🎖 Installing